Stenotrophomonas maltophilia

 Stenotrophomonas maltophilia is an aerobic, nonfermentative, Gram-negative bacterium.
 It is an uncommon bacterium and human infection is difficult to treat.
 Initially classified as Bacterium bookeri, then renamed Pseudomonas maltophilia, S. maltophilia was also grouped in the genus Xanthomonas before eventually becoming the type species of the genus Stenotrophomonas in 1993.

-S. maltophilia is slightly smaller (0.7–1.8 × 0.4–0.7 μm) than other members of the genus.
+Stenotrophomonas maltophilia is slightly smaller (0.7–1.8 × 0.4–0.7 μm) than other members of the genus.
 They are motile due to polar flagella, and grow well on MacConkey agar producing pigmented colonies.
 S. maltophilia is catalase-positive, oxidase-negative (which distinguishes it from most other members of the genus) and has a positive reaction for extracellular DNase.

-S. maltophilia is ubiquitous in aqueous environments, soil, and plants; it has also been used in biotechnology applications.
+Stenotrophomonas maltophilia is ubiquitous in aqueous environments, soil, and plants; it has also been used in biotechnology applications.
 In immunocompromised patients, S. maltophilia can lead to nosocomial infections.
-It is also an emerging nosocomial pathogen associated with opportunistic infections in patients with cystic fibrosis, cancer, and HIV.
+It is also an emerging nosocomial pathogen associated with opportunistic infections in patients with cystic fibrosis, cancer, and HIV/AIDS.
 Adherence of this organism to abiotic surfaces such as medical implants and catheters represents a major risk for hospitalized patients.

 Pathogenesis

-S. maltophilia frequently colonizes humid surfaces such as the tubes used in mechanical ventilation and indwelling urinary catheters, as well as medical devices such as suction catheters and endoscopes.
+Stenotrophomonas maltophilia frequently colonizes humid surfaces such as the tubes used in mechanical ventilation and indwelling urinary catheters, as well as medical devices such as suction catheters and endoscopes.
 Infection is usually facilitated by the presence of prosthetic material (plastic or metal), and the most effective treatment is removal of the prosthetic material (usually a central venous catheter or similar device).
 S. maltophilia adheres strongly and forms biofilm on plastic surfaces although these abilities may vary greatly between strains.
 Hydrophobicity was correlated to successful adhesion and biofilm formation on polystyrene surfaces.
 S. maltophilia frequently co-occurs and forms multispecies biofilms with Pseudomonas aeruginosa.
 S. maltophilia substantially influences the architecture of P. aeruginosa structures, causing development of extended filaments.
 These changes arise due to diffusible signalling factor encoded by S. maltophilia.

 The growth of S. maltophilia in microbiological cultures of respiratory or urinary specimens is difficult to interpret due to its low pathogenicity, and is not proof of infection.
 If, however, it is grown from sites which would be normally sterile (e.g., blood), then it usually represents true infection.
 S. maltophilia can be found in the flora of captive snakes.

 In immunocompetent individuals, S. maltophilia is a relatively unusual cause of pneumonia, urinary tract infection, or bloodstream infection; in immunocompromised patients, however, S. maltophilia is a growing source of latent pulmonary infections.
 S. maltophilia colonization rates in individuals with cystic fibrosis have been increasing.

 Deliberate induction of inflammatory responses is the main pathogenic mechanism of S. maltophilia infection.
 S. maltophilia secretes outer membrane vesicles (OMVs), that cause an inflammatory response.
 OMVs from S. maltophilia ATCC 13637 were found to be cytotoxic to human lung epithelial cells.
 These OMVs stimulate the expression of proinflammatory cytokine and chemokine genes, including interleukin (IL)-1β, IL-6, IL-8, tumor necrosis factor-α and monocyte chemoattractant protein-1.